storme-dev/frontend-lab/materials/landing_page_with_data.md

   <img src="../assets/hovered-card.png" width="200">
 </div>

-- At the bottom of cards section you have to implement pagination (the QIPHY support it).
+- At the bottom of cards section you have to implement pagination (the GIPHY support it).
 User should see N cards (for ex: 10 first cards), to see next 10 - click to ➡️ button, previous ⬅️ 10 cards.
 - For AJAX-requsts use [fetch method](https://learn.javascript.ru/fetch)

 ### 👇 Maybe it'll help you 👇: